khonsulabs/bonsaidb-www/content/blog/2022-01-18-commerce-benchmark.md

 [![postgresql find product by name](https://khonsulabs-storage.s3.us-west-000.backblazeb2.com/bonsaidb-scaleway-gp1-xs/commerce/large-writeheavy/4/postgresql-FindProduct.png)](https://khonsulabs-storage.s3.us-west-000.backblazeb2.com/bonsaidb-scaleway-gp1-xs/commerce/large-writeheavy/4/index.html#postgresql-FindProduct)

-This set of graphs is from the "large, write-heavy, 2 agents per core" benchmark, run on a [Scaleway](https://scaleway.com) on a GP1-XS instance running Ubuntu 20.04 with 4 CPU cores, 16GB of RAM, and local NVME storage.
+This set of graphs is from the "large, write-heavy, 2 agents per core" benchmark, run on a [Scaleway](https://scaleway.com) GP1-XS instance running Ubuntu 20.04 with 4 CPU cores, 16GB of RAM, and local NVME storage.
 The [entire suite's results][commerce-results] can be viewed as well.
 To summarize, if you sum the total wall time of BonsaiDb via WebSockets and the PosgreSQL